-To do hypopressive exercises at home you should start slowly, paying close attention to how each exercise should be performed.
-Ideally you should start the series lying down and then progress to sitting and then leaning forward.
+To do hypopressive exercises at home you should start slowly, paying close attention to your posture and the movement of each exercise.
+Ideally you should start this series in a lying position and then progress to sitting and then leaning forward.

-- Keep this contraction for 10 to 20 seconds initially and, over time, gradually increase the contraction time, remaining as long as possible without breathing.
+- Keep this contraction for 10 to 20 seconds initially and, over time, gradually increase the contraction time.
+Hold this for as long as possible without breathing.

 - Fill your lungs with air and relax completely, returning to your normal breathing.

 Now that you know how to perform the diaphragmatic contraction, do the following exercises:

 Exercise 1: Lying Down

-Lying down on your belly, with your legs bent and your arms along your body, follow the instructions above.
+Lying down on your belly, with your legs bent and your arms parallel to your body, follow the instructions above.
 To begin, do 3 repetitions of this exercise.

 Exercise 2: Sitting